Heuersv/Birdsong-Classification/README.md

 ```
 python -c 'import theano; print(theano.config)' | less
 ```
-shows your current configuratuions.
+shows your current configurations.
 To change them, create a file `.theanorc` in your `$home`-directory and type
 ```
 [global]
 floatX=float32